infinity0/msg-notes/appendix/05-hybrid.rst

 to implement correctly when not everyone is allowed to see the full history.
 (At the time of writing, we don't have a full solution for this yet.)

-One alternative option is to have a total order for membership operations, while leaving messages to be in a causal order.
-As :doc:`discussed earlier
-<../causal/index>`, a total order is probably only viable in a low-latency
+One alternative is to have a total order for membership operations, while leaving messages to be in a causal order.
+Here, we present a scheme for this that requires no extra client packets, but does require one extra round of latency - the minimum necessary for a total order that preserves context.
+Note however that this is strictly necessary only for the membership operations - so perhaps an intelligent application can use it even for asynchronous messaging during periods of static membership.
-synchronous application, such as instant messaging.
-But the concepts involved are less advanced, so more straightforward to implement with current tools.

-(TODO: actually ours only adds a round trip in the worst case, so maybe even OK for high-latency applications, assuming a low-round GKA.)

 Consistent server order
 =======================

-We propose one fairly simple way of achieving this, that requires a server.
-This is quite standard for existing instant messaging protocols such as XMPP, and requires no extra functionality on the server side.
+We expect a server that receives all packets [#Npkt]_ from all clients, and echoes them back to everyone in the same total order.
+This is quite standard for existing instant messaging protocols such as XMPP, and requires no extra logic on the server side.
 Therefore, clients can transparently run this scheme on top of existing infrastructure.

-We expect that the server echoes back packets to all clients in the same total order, which is the case for the aforementioned existing protocols. [#Npkt]_ We do not assume that the server is honest: we outline a scheme where clients can verify this property.
+We do not assume that the server is honest: we outline a scheme where clients can verify this property.
 For each member, as they receive interesting packets from the server, they calculate a "chain hash" (CH) for it:

     | pId = H(packet) \
     | CH(pId) = H(CH(previous pId or "") || pId || pId-type)